-These days computer chips and sensors are lodged inside everything from washing machines to light bulbs to workout attire.
+These days, computer chips and sensors are lodged inside everything from washing machines to light bulbs to workout attire.
 But few industries are being transformed by the mass connect-ification of objects, aka the Internet of Things, like car manufacturing.

-Internet- and cloud-connected cars vacuum up and transmit heaps of data — between 20 to 200 megabytes per day, according to Darren Mann, vice president of global operations at Seattle-based Airbiquity.
+Internet- and cloud-connected cars vacuum up and transmit heaps of data — between 20 to 200 megabytes per day, according to Darren Mann, vice president of global operations at Seattle-based Airbiquity, which has been used by the likes of GM, Ford and Toyota.
 That data is then used to design safer roadways, predict equipment malfunction and improve the in-car entertainment experience.
-That megabyte figure is predicted to jump into terabyte terrain by the time the autonomous revolution arrives.
+In 2022, Micron released a 1.5 terabyte SD card that can provide connected cars with even more data storage opportunities.

-“Vehicles have become increasingly more complex over time," says Mann, whose company's platform has been used by the likes of GM, Ford and Toyota.
-"Traditionally, the only way to update cars that came off the factory line was by returning them to a dealer.
+“Vehicles have become increasingly more complex over time,” Mann said.
+“Traditionally, the only way to update cars that came off the factory line was by returning them to a dealer.
 Obviously that’s not only an inconvenience for the consumer, [it] becomes very costly for the car manufacturer.”

 Mann predicts that other automotive IoT developments will include more updates that are specifically related to features enhancement and offered via a pay-as-you-go subscription model.
 A provider could remotely pipe in, say, Audible’s audiobook service if a driver is taking a long vacation and traveling by car.

 Changing technology means staying on top of new liabilities — and being able to deploy fixes with the click of a button rather than dealing with issues case by case.
-When a new vulnerability is identified, Mann says, IoT-connected onboard software lets manufacturers “immediately distribute a patch that addresses that vulnerability in a matter of days or minutes.”
+When a new vulnerability is identified, Mann said, IoT-connected onboard software lets manufacturers “immediately distribute a patch that addresses that vulnerability in a matter of days or minutes.”